frak/lobster/README.md

 is that the current site will be served at {your_root}/current/web.
 This is symlinked automatically with each deploy.

-Then run `capifony staging deploy:init` to create the remote directory structure.
+Then run `capifony staging deploy::setup` to create the remote directory structure.
 Once this is complete you will need to configure your parameters.yml as per your site configuration.

 To deploy you will need to run `capifony staging deploy` - the first run of this will take